b2io/base2.io/_content/jobs/02-front-end.md

 ### Requirements

 - Interest in contributing to front-end UI/UX development
+- Experience creating applications with JavaScript
+- Familiarity with cross-browser compatibility testing
 - Competency using debugging tools and troubleshooting
 - Comfortable with direct client contact and communication